Rule Processing of HID++ Notifications

 If the last thing that a rule does is execute an action, no more rules are processed for the notification.

-Not conditions take a single component and are true if their component evaluates to a false value.
 Or conditions take a sequence of components and are evaluated by evaluating each of their components in order.
-An Or condition is terminated early if a component evaluates to true or the last evaluated sub-component of a component is an action.
+An Or condition is terminated early if a component evaluates to true or the last evaluated subcomponent of a component is an action.
 A Or condition is true if its last evaluated component evaluates to a true value.
 And conditions take a sequence of components which are evaluated the same as rules.

 Feature conditions are true if the name of the feature of the current notification is their string argument.
 Report conditions are true if the report number in the current notification is their integer argument.

 Key conditions are true if the Logitech name of the current diverted key or button being pressed is their string argument.
 Alternatively, if the argument is a list [name, action] where action is either 'pressed' or 'released', the key down or key up events of name argument are matched, respectively.
 Logitech key and button names are shown in the Key/Button Diversion setting.
-These names are also shown in the output of solaar show in the ‘reprogrammable keys’ section.
-Only keys or buttons that have ‘divertable’ in their report can be diverted.
-Some keyboards have Gn, Mn, or MR keys, which are diverted using the ‘Divert G Keys’ setting.
+These names are also shown in the output of solaar show in the 'Reprogrammable keys' section.
+Only keys or buttons that have 'Divertable' in their report can be diverted.
+Some keyboards have 'Gn', 'Mn', or 'MR' keys, which are diverted using the 'Divert G Keys' setting.

 KeyIsDown conditions are true if the diverted key or button that is their string argument is currently down.
 Note that this only works for diverted keys or buttons, including diverted Gn, Mn, and MR keys.